 At KPUB, we work every day to provide our community with reliable power, competitively priced rates and world-class service.
 KPUB is one of more than 2,000 public power utility companies that power the homes and businesses across the U.S. to over 49 million Americans.
 Being powered by a public power utility company means that the power is in the hands of the people.
 Our utility is operated with local control, and decisions about how KPUB is run and operated are made right here in Kerrville.

 Our public power story began in 1987 when the City of Kerrville purchased the electric distribution system from the Lower Colorado River Authority (LCRA) to put the power back in the hands of local citizens.
 Prior to that, our community’s power had been generated and sold by companies headquartered outside of Kerr County for 62 years.

 This year will mark 35 years of KPUB being your community-owned, not-for-profit electric utility company.
 We invite you to celebrate with us during Public Power Week on October 2-8,2022, while we share with you all the ways KPUB is helping power a better community for us all.

 The Kerrville Public Utility Board (KPUB) is hosting a family-friendly event to meet our heroes in hardhats while we celebrate Public Power Week!

-This will be a free community event with family-friendly activities that will include taking a ride in one of KPUB’s bucket trucks, arc & spark demos, line worker tool displays, photo ops with our linemen, face painting and more.
+The event will feature family-friendly activities that will include taking a ride in one of KPUB’s bucket trucks, arc & spark demos, line worker tool displays, photo ops with our linemen, face painting and more.

-KPUB will be providing free hot dogs, chips, snow cones from Kona Ice and refreshments on a first-come, first-serve basis, as well as a free t-shirt for the first 100 attendees.
+KPUB will be providing free hot dogs, chips and refreshments on a first-come, first-served basis, as well as a free t-shirt for the first 100 attendees.